 Keep them away from lotions, perfumes, or other chemicals

 Pearls are vulnerable to damage from chlorine bleach as well as other everyday chemicals found in lotions, perfumes, oils and hairspray.
 Therefore, always apply hairspray and perfume before putting on pearls and jewelry.
 Avoid applying too much lotion on the back of your neck if you’re wearing a pearl necklace.
-And after each wearing, wipe off your pearls with a soft, clean cloth or wash them with mild soap and water.
+And after each wearing, wipe off your pearls with a soft and clean cloth.

 Restring them every 2-3 years

 To prevent pearl necklace strings from becoming stretched, weakened or soiled, replace them every two to three years.
 This will prevent breakage and potentially lost or damaged pearls.

 The majority of jewelry claims involve “mysterious disappearance” of diamonds and other stones, such as when a stone falls out of its setting without you knowing it.
 To avoid this, ask your jeweler to check the integrity of the clasps and prongs frequently – at least every six months (or more often if you wear the piece a lot).

 Use the shake test

 Between visits to the jeweler, you can test the prongs on your jewelry yourself.
 Simply take off your jewelry, hold the stone up to your ear and shake it.
 If it is loose, you will hear it moving and should get it repaired.